First Time User? Enroll now.

 COVID-19: Vaccine information, testing, treatment, and additional resources

 Home > Health Library > Cancer Support: Managing Stress

-There's a lot you can do to lower your stress.
-The key is to find one or two ways to cope with stress that work for you.
-Try to pick at least one you can do even when your energy is low.
-You can try different things until you find what works best for you.
+There's a lot you can do to lower your stress when you have cancer.
+The key is to find one or two ways of coping with stress that work for you.
+Pick at least one you can do when your energy is low.
+Try different things until you find what works for you.

 Current as of:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal Medicine

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.